 You may need to try a few different treatment options before you find one that works for you.
 If your irregular periods are caused by other health issues, like polycystic ovarian syndrome (PCOS), your doctor may prescribe medications to treat that condition first.
 Never follow self-medication without consulting your doctor.
 It may worsen your condition.

 You must see your doctor if you have a fever, severe pain, or heavy bleeding.
-If you have severe cramps that last for more than 12 hours with little or no relief from over-the-counter pain medications, this may be another sign of an underlying health condition.
+If you have severe cramps lasting more than 12 hours with little or no relief from over-the-counter pain medications, this may be another sign of an underlying health condition.

 If your period suddenly starts lasting longer than usual, becomes abnormally heavy, or if you experience sudden mood swings or weight gain during your period, that too could mean something isn't right with your body.
 Many women have experienced some form of an abnormal period.
-It's best to consult with a doctor to receive expert advice and treatment.
+It's best to consult a doctor for expert advice and treatment.

-Dr. Disha offers comprehensive, integrative, state-of-the-art gynecological and obstetrical medical care for women throughout the life cycle.
+Dr. Disha offers comprehensive, integrative, state-of-the-art gynaecological and obstetrical medical care for women throughout the life cycle.

 Call +91 9980182168 / +91 8792201157 now to speak to her!